isaacbarcroft/isaacbarcroft/README.md

 - 🔭 I’m currently looking for a job
-- 🌱 I’m currently learning Node.js, Solidity / Hardhat -- NFT
+- 🌱 I’m currently learning Node.js, Typescript
 - 📫 How to reach me: isaacbarcroft@gmail.com